-Sri Lanka Journal of International Law
+Sri Lanka Journal of International Law (SLJIL)

 The Sri Lanka Journal of International Law is a refereed journal focusing on international and comparative law, published annually by the Department of Public and International Law, Faculty of Law of the University of Colombo, Sri Lanka.
-Currently, 27 volumes have been published to date.
+28 volumes have been published to date.
 Publication in this Journal is valid for purposes of academic accreditation.
 Information on submissions and abstracts of current and prior volumes and issues of the journal are available at https://jil.law.cmb.ac.lk/.
 Printed copies of the journal can be purchased from Department of Public and International Law and ecopies of articles are available online through HeinOnline.
 The Journal is listed in the periodical indexes of Ulrich and Lex Opus.
-The views expressed in articles published in the Journal are those of the individual authors and are not to be attributed to the Journal, its Editorial Board, its Advisory Board, or the University of Colombo.

-Colombo Law Review
+Colombo Law Review (CLR)

-The Colombo Law Review is another journal published by the Faculty of Law.
+The Colombo Law Review is published by the Faculty of Law.
+The first issue was published in 1969.
 The Editorial Board accepts submissions by legal experts, young researchers, post-graduate and undergraduate students on any contemporary legal issue.
-Each article will be peer-reviewed by an expert in the field prior to being accepted for publication.
+Each article is peer-reviewed by an expert in the field prior to being accepted for publication.

-Colombo Law Journal
+Colombo Law Journal (CLJ)